|

 Ego roulette lists these

-reactions as options—for example
+reactions as options—for example moralising,

-moralising, manipulating, promoting oneself,
+manipulating, promoting oneself, controlling in

-retreating, timidity, imaginative escape into
+a chaos, retreating, timidity, imaginative

-the future, blaming others, and
+escape into the future, blaming others, and

 passive acceptance.
 There

-are also a
+are also a ‘life expanding’ positive

-in the jolly
+alternatives, located in the jolly

 chora—exhilaration, love, compassion, serenity